coed95/etch-a-sketch/README.md

 Browser version of a simple Etch-a-Sketch.
+Need to fix the slider.

 (Part of The Odin Project)